A Guide on the Cheapest Way to Send Money to China in 2026

 Advertisement

-Moreover, the website’s navigation is straightforward, and it is also capable of connecting to your PayPal account.
-It is also accessible for mobile devices such as Android and iOS.
+Moreover, the website’s navigation is straightforward, and it is capable of connecting to your PayPal account.
+It is also accessible on Android and iOS.

 Bank Wire Transfers

-But your transfer may be reported as the government is always on the lookout for fraud and money laundering.
-If you aren’t doing either of them, you are good to go.
+You need to report if you send more than CNY50,000 to China.
+Even if you send less than the regulated amount, your transfer may be reported, as the government is always on the lookout for fraud and money laundering.
+If you aren’t doing either, you are good to go.

 When sending money to China through a bank transfer, you’d have to pay more fees than if you use an online money transfer service provider.

-Most banks will have a Wire Transfer Fee of anything from $0 to $50, a Currency Exchange Fee of usually about 1 to 5% percent of the amount you are sending, and often a Chinese Bank Fee which could be around $10.
+Most banks will have a wire transfer fee of anything from US$0 to US$50, a currency exchange fee of usually about 1 to 5 percent of the amount you are sending, and often a Chinese bank fee of around US$10.

-All banks and financial institutions will charge their own fixed fee and their own exchange rate rates.
+All banks and financial institutions will charge their own fixed fee and their own exchange rates.

-$0 if sent in foreign currency; $45 if sent in U.S. dollars.
+• Bank of America: US$0 if sent in foreign currency; US$45 if sent in U.S. dollars.

-Varies branch to brach between $8 and $18
+• Wells Fargo: Varies branch to branch between US$8 and US$18.

-Due to the fact that your bank may not have a specialized app for international money transfers, using a bank is significantly more time-consuming than using Remitly, Wise, or Xendpay.
+Due to the fact that your bank may not have a specialized app for international money transfers, using a bank is significantly more time-consuming than using Remitly or Wise.

 ATM Withdrawals